 Team CanvasJS

-If this doesn’t fulfill your requirement, could you please create a JSFiddle with your use-case and share it with us so that we can understand the scenario better and help you out?
+Glad that you were able to make it work.
+If you have any further queries or facing any other issues, kindly create a JSFiddle with your use case and share it with us so that we can look into the code / chart-options being used, understand the scenario better and help you out?.

 Thangaraj Raman